vaadin/vaadin-core/README.md

 ## Contributing

-We would like nothing more than getting the community involved, and welcome any form of contributions – comments and questions on different communication channels, issues and pull request in the repositories, and anything that you build and share using our elements.
+We would absolutely love to get the community involved, and we welcome any form of contributions – comments and questions on different communication channels, issues and pull request in the repositories, and anything that you build and share using our elements.

 ### Get in touch with the team